ddc-java-15/el-8/docs/index.md

 - Numbered boxes to check from 0 to 10 or an emotion box (e.g. depressed, overjoyed,happy etc)
 - User checks the numbered/emotion box that directs them to an advice/action with detailed and guided instruction
 - User checks the finished button after having performed the action, they then get asked if they are feeling better.
-- User gives feedback and gets a choice for a second advice or an opportunity to enter their thoughts in a reflection box.
+- User gives feedback and gets a choice for a second advice or an opportunity to enter their thoughts in a diary entry.
 - User has the opportunity to favorite their preferred action for quick access in the future.

 ## Persistent data